lsst/LDM-135/index.rst

 Nevertheless, a column store could still be more efficient.
-Work done at Google (using Dremel) has claimed that “the crossover point often lies at dozens of fields but it varies across data sets” [10].
+Work done at Google (using Dremel) has claimed that “the crossover point often lies at dozens of fields but it varies across data sets” [Dremel]_.
 In our case, the most frequently accessed table: Object, will have over “20 dozens” columns.
 The Source, DiaObject, and DiaSource tables will each have about 4 dozen columns.
 These could be wide enough that all